freenas/freenas-docs/userguide/snippets/wizard.rst

 .. note:: Additional configuration options are available for each directory service.
 The wizard can be used to set the initial values required to connect to that directory service.
-You can then review the other available options in :ref:`Directory Service` to determine if additional configuration is required.
+You can then review the other available options in :ref:`Directory Services` to determine if additional configuration is required.